bmino/binance-triangle-arbitrage/readme.md

 The following dependencies are required to run an instance:

 1. **NodeJS** - 9.11.2
-2. **Npm** - 6.4.0
+2. **Npm** - 6.4.1

 ### Configuration

 All configuration is done inside the `/config` directory.
-To setup your configuration for the first time, duplicate each of the `*.example` files and remove the ".example" extension.
+To setup your configuration for the first time, duplicate the `config.js.example` file and remove the ".example" extension.
 This will need to be redone after each major version update where the configuration has changed.

 ### Obtain the Codebase